chrismaltby/gb-studio-site/content/docs/settings.md

 ## Controls

-The _Controls_ section allows you to override the default controls used when playing your game from a Web build and the _Play Window_.
+The _Controls_ section allows you to override the default controls used when playing your game from a web build and the _Play Window_.

 To edit the controls for a button click on the input box and while the input is highlighted type the key you wish to assign.
 To remove all the assigned keys click the input and then press the _Backspace_ key on your keyboard.